 There could be areas of tensions which are uncomfortable but our clinicians are open to feedback and can adapt the pressure to your tolerance level.
 We want the massage to be effective (not to inflict pain) so we will look to find the right pressure to best suit each individual.
 We deliver professional, effective sports massage treatments focused on reducing muscular tensions, support active lifestyles and demanding job roles.
 Athletes we have supported are marathon runners, triathletes and volleyball players to name a few.
 We can support with regular treatment to help them achieve their individual goals.

 To support high intensity regular training I would suggest a sports massage once every week.
 If you are in the latter stages of marathon training with weekly long runs of 18miles.
 Then a weekly massage would be beneficial to aid recovery before the next long run.
 For moderate intensity training a sports massage once every three weeks would be sufficient.
+It is common to experience running related injuries so sports massage can help reduce muscular tensions and support your training.
 For office workers with upper back and neck tensions having two treatments in two weeks and then once a month to proactively help manage your demanding job role.
 However for best results view sports massage as part of a wider training plan.
 We would advise effective hydration and nutrition, Pilates and sufficient sleep to support more demanding exercise and job roles.

 In a word London Osteopathy, sports massage will not help resolve injuries but it is useful for reducing muscular tensions.
 Osteopathy will diagnose your injury (low back pain, knee pain, hip pain etc) and explain why your injury occurred.
 Provide hands on muscular stretching, joint articulation and joint manipulations (only if appropriate).
 A rehab plan will be agreed upon with prescription of home based Pilates exercises.
 Advise will be given on your lifestyle, hydration and nutrition to optimise healing times.
 We offer 15 minute free osteopathy consultations to explain how we can help you further.